Table of Contents

 Monitoring of network traffic.
 Analysis of network traffic across internal and cloud resources helps identify threats as they happen instead of after damage is done.

 Endpoint threat protection.
 Every user device is a risk to the environment, so cybersecurity analytics tools discover and monitor laptops, smartphones, desktops, IoT and other mobile devices connected to the network.

 Insider threat detection.
 Employees can be cyber-threats either from malicious intent or unintentional mistakes.
-Cybersecurity analytics tools monitor user behaviours to detect insider threats.
+Cybersecurity analytics tools monitor user behaviors to detect insider threats.

 Detection of data exfiltration.
 After a compromise, attackers will exfiltrate data by exporting it to another location, usually externally.
 Cybersecurity analytics monitors the network for data exfiltration as it happens and alerts administrators.

 Compliance.
-Every organisation has some compliance regulatory standards that it must follow, and a security analytics tool will help automatically follow many of the best practices highlighted in these compliance guidelines.
+Every organization has some compliance regulatory standards that it must follow, and a security analytics tool will help automatically follow many of the best practices highlighted in these compliance guidelines.

 Data Analytics vs. Cybersecurity

 “Cybersecurity” is an umbrella term that covers any data protection from threats, while “data analytics” is a specific strategy used to make informed data-driven decisions on threat detection and remediation.
 Data analytics uses large amounts of information collected from various locations to feed ML algorithms.
 ML algorithms use data to provide insight into the health and security of an organization’s environment.

 Data analytics can be a component in cybersecurity protection, but it’s not everything in a cybersecurity strategy.
 It’s one component in the various tools used to actively monitor networks, perform security research and remediate threats as they are found in the environment.